Nau Mai, Piki Mai, Haere Mai

 Toi Iho is the registered and globally recognized trademark of quality and authenticity of Maori art and artists.
-It is recognized as an exceptional cultural initiative by and for indigenous people by the World Intellectual Property Organization in Geneva.
+It is acknowledged as an exceptional cultural initiative by and for indigenous NZ Maori by WIPO, the World Intellectual Property Organization, in Geneva.

-Toi Iho will distinguish the work of Maori from others in the market place.
+Toi Iho distinguishes the work of Maori from others in the market place.
 The aim is that Toi Iho artists will display the Mark on their work as Maori-Made and retailers will promote the trademark and Maori artists.

 The Toi Iho Charitable Trust is the legal entity established to care for and manage Toi Iho on behalf of Maori and approve Toi Iho creative works as genuinely Maori Made.

-** We welcome our Toi Iho branded artists to send us information about new exhibitions or other exciting events so we can profile them on these pages.
+We ask that our Toi Iho artists to send us information about new exhibitions or other exciting events so we can profile them on these pages.
 We are keen to celebrate and showcase the breadth and diversity of Maori art practice today.
-No reira, nau mai, haere mai!
+No reira, tena koutou, tena koutou, tena koutou katoa!

-The new Toi Iho Charitable Trust has developed a number of new directions for the future.
+The Toi Iho Charitable Trust has developed a number of new directions for the future.

 Over the next 30 years, we envisage that the Toi Iho trademark will become a symbol of the creative spirit of Maori and Aotearoa New Zealand.
 Toi Iho will exemplify the best of Maori art and Maori artists who perpetuate traditional cultural expressions, demonstrate contemporary technologies and practices and lead the way for future generations.